Education

 Read more

-Master in Biology, option Bioinformatics and data analysis in biology
+Master in Biology, option Bioinformatics and Data Analysis In Biology (BIADB)

-Learn to master (or develop) bioinformatic and biostatistic tools to analyse data from various biological fields of investigation (population genetics, genomics, proteomics, evolution, etc.).
-As well as learning how to use these tools in a specific research theme of one of these fields.
+The goal of this orientation is to learn to master (or develop) bioinformatics and biostatistics tools to analyze data in various fields of biology (population genetics, genomics, proteomics, evolution, etc.), and to apply these tools to a specific research topic in one of these fields.

 Read more